Bill Medley: Recent work

+Medley released his first new album in over a decade, Straight from the Heart, on February 14, 2025.
+The album features a 12-song collection of covers by country music artists.
+Straight from the Heart was produced by Fred Mollin and was released on Curb Records.
+Medley last recorded on the Curb label in 1991 with the album Blue Eyed Singer.
+The first single from the album was released on October 18, 2024; a duet with country musician Vince Gill entitled "These Days".
+The album also features duets with renowned artists such as Michael McDonald, Shawn Colvin, and Keb Mo.
+In support of his new album, Medley made his debut at the Grand Ole Opry on February 22, 2025.

 Personal life

-Bill Medley met his first wife Karen O'Grady in church, started dating in 1963, and they were married at the beginning of his music career.
-Their son Darrin was born in 1965, but they were divorced when Darrin was about five.
+Medley met his first wife, Karen O'Grady, in church; they started dating in 1963 and were married at the beginning of his music career.
+Their son Darrin was born in 1965 but they were divorced when Darrin was about five years old.
 Medley married Suzi Robertson in 1970, then Janice Gorham, but each marriage was soon annulled.
-He had a number of relationships with other women, including Darlene Love, Mary Wilson, and Connie Stevens.
-Medley was also a close friend of Elvis Presley.
+He was a close friend of Elvis Presley.

-In January 1976, his first wife Karen, by then remarried and named Karen Klaas, was raped and murdered by a stranger, and Medley decided to take time off from his music career to look after his 10-year-old son Darrin.
-The murder had not been solved and Medley employed a private investigator in an effort to track down the killer.
-On January 27, 2017, the Los Angeles County Sheriff's Department announced that investigators used a controversial DNA testing method to solve the decades-old murder.
-The sheriff's department said that the case "was solved through the use of familial DNA, which identified the killer," who was named as Kenneth Troyer, a sex offender and fugitive killed by police in 1982.
+In January 1976, his first wife Karen, by then remarried and named Karen Klaas, was raped and murdered by a stranger; Medley decided to take time off from his music career to look after his son.
+Medley employed a private investigator in an unsuccessful effort to track down the killer.
+On January 27, 2017, the Los Angeles County Sheriff's Department announced that investigators used a new DNA testing method to solve the decades-old murder.
+The sheriff's department said that the case "was solved through the use of familial DNA, which identified the killer", Kenneth Troyer, a sex offender and fugitive killed by police in 1982.

-Medley married his current wife Paula in 1986, and they have a daughter, McKenna.
-Their daughter is also a singer, and performs with Medley as his duetting partner on "Time of My Life" in his tour.
+Medley married Paula Vasu in 1986.
+The couple had a daughter named McKenna who is also a singer; she has performed with Medley as his duet partner on "(I've Had) The Time of My Life".
+Paula died of Parkinson's disease on June 8, 2020.

+In May 2020, Medley underwent surgery to remove a cancerous tumor from his throat.